hubertkolcz/NoiseVsRandomness/presentations/COMPREHENSIVE_SPEECH_QUESTIS_20MIN.md

 **[Key Contribution 1: Device Fingerprinting]**

 > "Let me conclude by summarizing our five key scientific contributions with complete transparency about validation status.
 First, device fingerprinting validated on synthetic data: neural networks achieve 59% accuracy distinguishing quantum noise profiles on N=30 synthetic devices with p less than 10 to the minus 9.
-This replicates the 58.67% accuracy from N=3 real IBMQ simulators.
+This replicates the 58.67% accuracy from N=3 quantum devices (2 real QPUs + 1 simulator).
 Performance is 77% above random baseline.
 Statistical significance is unquestionable.
 However, this is synthetic data validation.
 Real quantum hardware validation on 50+ QPUs is required to confirm generalization."

 **[Key Contribution 2: Multi-Method Consistency]**